 What simple living isn’t:

-• It’s not a backwards race to see who can live with the least amount of stuff.
+• It’s not a backward race to see who can live with the least amount of stuff.
 Every family is different, so who am I to say that you absolutely shouldn’t have two cars, or that you’re doing something wrong if you don’t grow your own food?
 Preposterous.

 • It’s not a competition.
 Just because one family is doing X, Y, and Z doesn’t mean it’s best for you.
 We should learn from each other, yes, and it doesn’t hurt to try something new before writing it off.
 But no one’s in a contest for Most Minimalist.

-• It’s not the end all, be all.
+• It’s not the end-all, be-all.
 “Living simply” for its own sake gets boring.
 So you save money because you bicycle most of your errands or you line-dry your clothes.
 What are you going to do with that saved money?
 You’ve cut out almost all afterschool extracurriculars in favor of more family time and less fighting traffic.
 How is that time spent?

 I believe that relationships are more important than things, and that life is so much better when we live beyond ourselves.
 Mother Teresa once said: